usethesource/rascal-website/docs/Library/Type.md

 ```

+Functions with variable argument lists are normalized to normal functions

 #### Synopsis

-Subtype on types.

-Functions with variable argument lists are normalized to normal functions
+the subtype relation lifted to `type` from the Symbol level

 ## function comparable {#Type-comparable}